 Conflicts of Interest

-A “conflict of interest” exists when an individual’s private interest improperly interferes or conflicts (or appears to conflict) with the interest of the Company.
-A conflict of interest may arise when a Company Person takes actions or has interests that may make it difficult to perform his or her Company work objectively and effectively.
-Conflicts of interest may also arise when a Company Person or a member of his or her family receives from any person or entity improper personal benefits as a result of the Company Person’s position with the Company.
-In some circumstances, loans to or guarantees of obligations of, Company Persons or their family members also may create conflicts of interest.
-Conflicts of interest are generally prohibited as a matter of Company policy, unless they have been approved by the Company.
-All Company Persons should contact the persons described above under “Compliance and Reporting” to receive guidance on how best to resolve the conflict.
+A “conflict of interest” exists when an individual’s private interest or the interest of a member of their immediate family improperly interferes or conflicts (or appears to conflict) with the interests of the Company.
+A conflict of interest may arise when a Company Person takes actions or has interests that may make it difficult to perform their Company work objectively and effectively.
+Conflicts of interest may also arise when a Company Person or a member of their family receives from any person or entity improper personal benefits as a result of the Company Person’s position with the Company.
+In some circumstances, loans to, or guarantees of obligations of, Company Persons or their family members also may create conflicts of interest.
+Loans by the Company to, or guarantees by the Company of obligations of, any director or officer are expressly prohibited.

 The giving or receiving of a business gift by a Company Person may present a conflict of interest and in some cases may be prohibited by law or regulation.
-Company Persons may not accept gifts or entertainment from customers or suppliers or potential customers or potential suppliers other than those of nominal value, such as meals, calendars, flowers, fruit, candy, books and advertising novelties, unless such gifts of more than nominal value are first reported in writing to their supervisor or in the case of Directors to the Nominating Committee..
-Gifts in excess of $ 250 must be approved by the President or, with respect to the President and any Director, the Nominating Committee and gifts in excess of $1000 must be approved by the Board of Directors or a committee established by the Board.
+Company Persons may not accept gifts or entertainment from customers or suppliers or potential customers or potential suppliers other than those of nominal value, such as meals, calendars, flowers, fruit, candy, books and advertising novelties, unless such gifts of more than nominal value are first reported in writing to their supervisor or, in the case of Directors, to the Nominating and Corporate Governance Committee.
+Gifts in excess of $250 must be approved by the President or, with respect to the President and any Director, the Nominating and Corporate Governance Committee and gifts in excess of $1,000 must be approved by the Board of Directors or a committee established by the Board of Directors.
 If approval is not granted, then the Company Person shall either: (i) return the gift; (ii) reimburse the giver for the fair market value of the gift; or (iii) make a donation of the gift or an amount equal to the fair market value of the gift to a charity approved by the Company.
 The Company will keep written records of such reports filed with the Human Resources Department.
 Such reporting, reviewing and record keeping system should serve to prevent an unintended breach of trust and should enable the Company to better protect itself from acts of self-dealing at the expense of the Company.

 A conflict of interest may also occur when a Company Person is engaged in a business or business activity that is in competition with or injurious to the Company.
-Directors and officers should consult with the Company’s President, General Counsel or the Company’s outside corporate counsel before engaging in any such business.
-An employee should consult with the President, General Counsel or Executive Vice President before engaging in any business or business activity.
+Directors and officers should consult with the Company’s President or General Counsel before engaging in any such business.
+Any other employee should consult with the President, General Counsel or Executive Vice President before engaging in any business or business activity.